-VariZIG is approved by the U.S.(FDA) for (PEP) of (VZV) (also called varicella or chicken pox) in people at high-risk.
-People at high risk of varicella include pregnant women, premature infants, and children and adults who are .
+VariZIG is approved by the U.S.(FDA) for (PEP) of primary (VZV) (also called varicella or chicken pox) in people at high-risk for severe disease.
+People at high risk of severe varicella include pregnant women, premature infants, and children and adults who are .
 VariZIG is intended to reduce the severity of varicella if infection occurs.

 How is VariZIG used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children include recommendations on the use of VariZIG for PEP of VZV infection in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children include recommendations on the use of VariZIG for post-exposure prophylaxis (PEP) of primary VZV infection in people with HIV.